 Keeping a house clean and livable can be overwhelming for someone who is struggling to safely care for themselves.

+When you provide care with compassion, excellence and reliability, you are not only helping your client, you are improving your own health as well.
 Helping others can decrease your blood pressure, reduce your stress level, and help you find meaning and purpose in your life.
 An added bonus of being a home health aide is you are getting paid to brighten people’s days!

-Rewards of Working as a Home Health Aide
+Rewards of working as a home health aide

 A career as a home health aide gives you the chance to do important and significant work that makes the world a better place.
-Now that’s a powerful job description!
+Now, that’s a powerful job description!